 Visiting Montmartre in December is a great way to experience the fervour of Christmas.
-The Romanesque-Byzantine style of the Sacré-Cœur is made up with white stone covered with a robust scale paving.
-Inspired by Hagia Sophia in Constantinople as well as St Mark’s Basilica in Venice, Italy, the whipped-cream look of the edifice is enhanced at night with a beautiful lighting effect.
+The Romanesque-Byzantine style of the Sacré-Cœur is made of white stone covered with robust scale paving.
+Inspired by Hagia Sophia in Constantinople and St Mark’s Basilica in Venice, Italy, the whipped-cream look of the edifice is enhanced at night with a beautiful lighting effect.

 When visiting the church, observe the ceiling of the apse.
 It is ornate with France’s largest mosaics, measuring about 480m2.
 Designed by Luc-Olivier Merson in 1922, it represents Christ in Majesty with a Latin inscription: to the sacred heart of Jesus from a fervent, penitent and thankful France.

 Christmas is a time of reflection and celebration of faith for many.
 The Sacré-Cœur, with its serene and spiritual ambience, provides a tranquil space for visitors to find solace amidst the bustling city.
 The basilica’s interior, adorned with beautiful mosaics and intricate details, adds to the sense of awe and reverence.

 This year we visited several churches and took many shots of some of Paris’ most beautiful Nativity Scenes.